LeVi4869/LeVi4869/README.md

-Hello, I'm Vinh, currently a sophomore studying for my Bachelor's degree in the University of Massachussetts, Amherst.
+Hello, I'm Vinh, currently a Junior studying for my Bachelor's degree in CS at the University of Massachussetts, Amherst.

 My interests lie in game making, machine learning, and simply just algorithms/competitive programming.

-I am open to any internship opportunities, please message me through my GitHub or LinkedIn (https://www.linkedin.com/in/vinh-le-a17908205/) if you are looking for someone to fill an intern role.
-I prefer Software Engineering roles the most.
+Currently just learning new stuff and looking for SWE internships.

 For some of my projects, please check out my repositories.